Carter Center Logo Human Rights Defenders Initiative

 Do members of a government's political opposition deserve equal rights?

-Gerard Jean-Juste thinks so.
-This political exile living in Miami is on a lifelong quest to improve the civil liberties of Haitians, regardless of their views.
+Gerard Jean-Juste thought so.
+This political exile lived in Miami and was on a lifelong quest to improve the civil liberties of Haitians, regardless of their views.
 [Read more]

 Jessica Montell, an Israeli, insists they do.
-Holding her own government accountable, Montell brings rights violations to light, exposing the true situation in the Occupied Territories.
+Holding her own government accountable, Montell brings rights violations to light, exposing the true situation in Palestine.
 [Read more]

 Helen Mack asserts that all people have a right to security.
 She challenges the Guatemalan culture of impunity for military crimes that subverted justice after the murder of her sister.
 [Read more]